 The point is that you should see a complaint as a gift.
 If you are able to listen and understand your clients’ needs, your business success will know no boundaries.

 - Build personalized interactions.
-Your client is expecting custom-tailored experiences, as we all do.
+Your client is expecting custom-tailored experiences (or what is also referred to as hyper-personalization), as we all do.
 Match the technology with the human factor for giving an emotional experience.
 We know from personal experience that, when in doubt, we choose with the heart, unless there are significant differences regarding the quality or utility of the product.

 - Create a map and follow the customer journey.
 You will clearly see the gaps between customer expectations and the actual experience at each key stage of the journey.
 Also, add the context, personal features, outcomes, touchpoints, and other relevant information.